Adventure and Wildlife

 Or, you might like to find a quiet spot to relax and enjoy the tranquillity and sounds of the forest.

 There is also the option of trekking deeper into the Eburru Forest Reserve.
 Here you will experience the high canopy, steep valleys and wide volcanic craters.
+Please ask for further information.

 For those wildlife enthusiasts, finding tracks and signs of the elusive forest wildlife is always exciting, and with hides and water holes strategically positioned, we hope you might catch a glimpse of our forest inhabitants.